aweis89/ai-terminals.nvim/README.md

 # 🤖 AI Terminals Neovim Plugin

-This plugin integrates any terminal/CLI-based AI agent into Neovim, providing a seamless workflow for interacting with AI assistants directly within your editor.
+This plugin **seamlessly integrates any widespread and state-of-the-art command-line (CLI) AI coding agents** into Neovim.
+It provides a unified workflow for interacting with AI assistants directly within your editor, **eliminating the need for proprietary tools or separate applications**.

 ## ✨ Features